 For all survey consultations, responses may be downloaded as an .xlsx file.
-To download this file, go to the consultation dashboard and click on Download all responses including analyst fields:
+To download this file, go to the consultation dashboard and select Download all responses including analyst fields:

-When a question has tags, this prompts extra columns within the .xlsx report which contains the tags for that question.
+When a question has tags, this prompts extra columns within the .xlsx report which contain the tags for that question.